 For Transitional Equivalency, each student’s individual requirements are assessed, and a study plan is created.
 The student works with the Director of the Transitional Equivalency program on an individual and/or small class basis to complete their required course(s).

 Transitional Equivalency classes are usually held on Monday & Thursday evenings, 6 pm to 9 pm, throughout the year.
 It may take anywhere from 2 to 18 months, depending on the student’s individual schedule, as well as the number of courses required for completion.
+Note: All TEQ courses will remain virtual (over Zoom) for the Summer 2022 Trimester.

 At the beginning of the Transitional Equivalency students are required to complete GP-100: Thriving in Graduate School